skypjack/entt/docs/md/meta.md

 In all cases, the returned value is an instance of `meta_type`.
-This type of objects offer an API to know the _runtime identifier_ of the type, to iterate all themeta objects associated with them and even to build or destroy instances of the underlying type.<br/>
+This type of objects offer an API to know the _runtime identifier_ of the type, to iterate all the meta objects associated with them and even to build or destroy instances of the underlying type.<br/>
 Refer to the inline documentation for all the details.